cmu-sei/topomojo-ui-v1/README.md

 ## Roadmap

 * Improve the document editor
-* Support guestinfo settings
-* Finish the Admin Dashboard
+* Improve the Admin Dashboard